-- adverse changes in general economic conditions, the real estate industry and in the markets in which we operate; - failure to close pending acquisitions and developments on expected terms, or at all; - the effect of competition from new and existing stores or other storage alternatives, which could cause rents and occupancy rates to decline; - potential liability for uninsured losses and environmental contamination; - the impact of the regulatory environment as well as national, state, and local laws and regulations including, without limitation, those governing real estate investment trusts ("REITs"), tenant reinsurance and other aspects of our business, which could adversely affect our results; - disruptions in credit and financial markets and resulting difficulties in raising capital or obtaining credit at reasonable rates or at all, which could impede our ability to grow; - increased interest rates; - reductions in asset valuations and related impairment charges; - our lack of sole decision-making authority with respect to our joint venture investments; - the effect of recent or future changes to U.S. tax laws; - the failure to maintain our REIT status for U.S. federal income tax purposes; - impacts from any outbreak of highly infectious or contagious diseases such as COVID-19, including reduced demand for self-storage space and ancillary products, and potential decreases in occupancy and rental rates and staffing levels, which could adversely affect our results; and - economic uncertainty due to the impact of natural disasters, war or terrorism, which could adversely affect our business plan.
+- adverse changes in general economic conditions, the real estate industry and in the markets in which we operate; - failure to close pending acquisitions and developments on expected terms, or at all; - the risk that Life Storage, Inc.'s ("Life Storage") business will not be fully integrated successfully or that such integration may be more difficult, time-consuming or costly than expected, including our ability to retain and hire key personnel; - the uncertainty of expected future financial performance and results of the combined company following completion of the Life Storage merger; - the effect of competition from new and existing stores or other storage alternatives, which could cause rents and occupancy rates to decline; - potential liability for uninsured losses and environmental contamination; - the impact of the regulatory environment as well as national, state, and local laws and regulations including, without limitation, those governing real estate investment trusts ("REITs"), tenant reinsurance and other aspects of our business, which could adversely affect our results; - our ability to recover losses under our insurance policies; - disruptions in credit and financial markets and resulting difficulties in raising capital or obtaining credit at reasonable rates or at all, which could impede our ability to grow; - changes in global financial markets and increased interest rates; - availability of financing and capital, the levels of debt that we maintain and our credit ratings; - risks associated with acquisitions, dispositions and development of properties, including increased development costs due to additional regulatory requirements related to climate change and other factors; - reductions in asset valuations and related impairment charges; - our lack of sole decision-making authority with respect to our joint venture investments; - the effect of recent or future changes to U.S. tax laws; - the failure to maintain our REIT status for U.S. federal income tax purposes; - impacts from any outbreak of highly infectious or contagious diseases, including reduced demand for self-storage space and ancillary products and services such as tenant reinsurance, and potential decreases in occupancy and rental rates and staffing levels, which could adversely affect our results; and - economic uncertainty due to the impact of natural disasters, war or terrorism, which could adversely affect our business plan.